A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: GPR-Accelerated Minimum Mode Following, the GP-dimer

 \subsection{Trust Regions and Early Stopping}

 Left unconstrained, the GP-guided optimizer will eventually propose a geometry that lies outside the region where the surrogate is accurate \cite{nocedalNumericalOptimization2006}.
 Two distinct things can go wrong, and each requires its own safeguard.
+Figure \ref{fig:trust_region_concept} illustrates the trust-boundary clipping and adaptive-radius growth used to keep proposed steps within the sampled neighborhood.